Li Xiong: Reign

 In c.February 304, Li Xiong captured Chengdu, the capital of Yi Province, forcing Luo Shang to flee.
 He then offered the throne to the hermit Fan Changsheng, who was respected by the refugees as a god-like figure and who had supplied his army with food.
 Fan refused, and the generals then requested that Li declare himself emperor.
 In November or December of that year, Li declared himself the Prince of Chengdu, effectively declaring independence from Jin.
 He made Fan and elders of the Li clan his senior advisors.
-In c.July 306, he declared himself emperor and named his empire "Cheng" (成).
+In c.July 306, (Note: In his Zizhi Tongjian Kaoyi, Sima Guang noted that Emperor Hui's biography in Jin Shu, Sanshiguo Chunqiu and Jin Chunqiu all recorded that Liu Xiong crowned himself emperor in the 6th month of the 2nd year of the Yongxing era (8 Jul to 6 Aug 305 in the Julian calendar).
+Tongjian adopted the account found in Chronicles of Huayang, Book of Wei (vol.01 and Li Xiong's biography) and Spring and Autumn Annals of the Sixteen Kingdoms.) he declared himself emperor and named his empire "Cheng" (成).
 He also honored his mother Lady Luo as empress dowager and posthumously honored his father as an emperor.
 For the next few years, he gradually pacified and stabilized his borders, occupying all of Yi Province—but then generally stopped, not expanding any further.
 In particular, oddly enough, he made no serious attempts to capture Jin's Ning Province (寧州, modern Yunnan and Guizhou), to his southwest.
-(Very late in his reign, in 333, his cousin Li Shou was able to capture Ning Province.)
+(Note: Very late in his reign, in 333, his cousin Li Shou was able to capture Ning Province.)
 He appeared to, by his actions and inactions, seek to rest his people and stabilize his regime.
-One area of contention that he did have with Jin was over Liang Province (梁州, modern southern Shaanxi, not to be confused with the more important 涼州 (modern central and western Gansu)), which during his reigns reverted several times between Jin and Cheng-Han rule.
+One area of contention that he did have with Jin was over Liang Province (梁州, modern southern Shaanxi (Note: not to be confused with the more important 涼州 (modern central and western Gansu))), which during his reigns reverted several times between Jin and Cheng-Han rule.